Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 A. Derived demand

-The demand for port services is fundamentally a derived demand.
-It arises from the need to transport goods by sea for consumption or processing at a location other than their point of production, or from passengers’ willingness to travel via a particular port to another destination.
+The demand for port services is fundamentally a derived demand, a principle that applies to transportation in general.
+For freight, it arises from the need to transport goods by sea for consumption or processing at a location other than their point of production.
+For passengers, it represents their willingness to travel via a particular port to another destination.
 These factors collectively drive the demand for the services provided by the port.

 - The price elasticity of demand for the specific goods being transported.